braidpool/braidpool/docs/overview.md

 # Current Status and How To Contribute

 Braidpool is a nascent project written in Rust.
-We have published a spec and have a github which currently connects to peers and bitcoind.
+We have published a [spec](https://github.com/braidpool/braidpool/blob/main/docs/braidpool_spec.md), and code which connects to peers and bitcoind.
 If any of the above features excite you, it's a great project to get in on the ground floor of a brand new blockchain that is *not* a shitcoin.
 No premine, no ICO, no BS, and with real utility.

 More detailed specifications can be found in the [Braidpool Spec](https://github.com/braidpool/braidpool/blob/master/docs/braidpool_spec.md)